L0laapk3/RLBot-BM/README.md

 * All of the above listed features except where stated otherwise

 **In progress:**
-* Game date routed through RLBot-BM
+* Gamestate data routed through RLBot-BM

 **Planned:**
 * Replace RLBot state setting